Wyoming: Economy and infrastructure

-According to the Bureau of Economic Analysis, Wyoming's gross state product in 2024 was $52.9 billion.
+According to the Bureau of Economic Analysis, in 2025, Wyoming's gross state product was $52.6 billion and the state's per capita personal income was $89,806.
 As of 2014, the population was growing slightly with the most growth in tourist-oriented areas, such as Teton County.
 Boom conditions in neighboring states, such as North Dakota, were drawing energy workers away.
 About half of Wyoming's counties showed population loss.
 The state makes active efforts through Wyoming Grown, an internet-based recruitment program, to find jobs for young people educated in Wyoming who have emigrated but may wish to return.
+As of May 2025, the state's unemployment rate was 3.3%.

+In 2025, Wyoming experienced its highest growth in new business formations, up 35% from 2024 with 227,723 new businesses formed, according to Business Observer.
+That same year, small businesses made up 98.9% of businesses in the state, and employed 65.2% of its work force.

 The mineral-extraction industry and travel and tourism sector are the main drivers of Wyoming's economy.
 The federal government owns about 42.3% of its landmass, while the state controls 6%.
 The total taxable value of mining production in Wyoming in 2007 was over $14.5 billion.
-In 2018, tourism industry contributed approximately $3.8 billion in spending from domestic and international visitors.
+In 2018, the tourism industry contributed approximately $3.8 billion in spending from domestic and international visitors.

 In 2002, more than six million people visited Wyoming's national parks and monuments.
 Wyoming's main tourist attractions include Grand Teton National Park, Yellowstone National Park, Devils Tower National Monument, Independence Rock and Fossil Butte National Monument.
 Yellowstone, established in 1872 as the world's first national park, attracts over three million visitors each year.

 Historically, agriculture has been an important component of Wyoming's economy.
 Its overall importance to the economy has waned, but it is still an essential part of Wyoming's culture and lifestyle.
 The main agricultural commodities Wyoming produces include livestock (beef), hay, sugar beets, grain (wheat and barley), and wool.
 More than 91% of Wyoming's land is classified as rural.

 Wyoming is the home of only a handful of companies with a regional or national presence.
 Taco John's and Sierra Trading Post, both in Cheyenne, are privately held.
 Cloud Peak Energy in Gillette and U.S. Energy Corp.
 (NASDAQ: USEG) in Riverton are Wyoming's only publicly traded companies.

 Various initiatives have been put in place and legislation adopted to encourage the use of blockchain technology and cryptocurrencies in the state.
 Tyler Lindholm, a former state legislator, claimed that 500 member-owned limited liability companies built on blockchain had been established and that 17,000 businesses with "crypto" in their name were registered by 2023.

 State legislators appointed a commission in 2023 to create a stablecoin, aiming to be the first cryptocurrency created by a U.S. state.
 It launched in August 2025.